ariq-prabaswara/SimplySync/README.md

 ## Configuration

-Edit `sync.toml` to set your source and destination paths, and any folder/file names to ignore:
+Create, Copy, and Edit this text as `sync.toml` to set your source and destination paths, and any folder/file names to ignore:

 ```toml
 [paths]